MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 #### `stats`
 Emit stats for the underlying RTCPeerConnection.

+See [webrtc-stats-gatherer] for more details and typings on stats collected.

 Declaration:
 ``` ts